pratyay-poddar/pratyay-poddar/README.md

 I'm **Pratyay Poddar**, a Computer Science and Engineering student at the **Institute of Engineering & Management (IEM), Kolkata** (2026 - 2030).

-I am driven to build robust, highly efficient server-side architectures and solve complex engineering challenges[cite: 1].
-If an idea pops into my head, chances are I'll map out the architecture, spin up a server, and ship it.
+I am driven to build robust, highly efficient server-side architectures and solve complex engineering challenges.I maintain a daily coding routine, constantly tackling new algorithmic challenges and optimizing performance.

+If you want to see what I'm working on, check out my repositories below!

+Fun Facts:

+Daily Ritual: I'm a big fan of milk-based flavored coffee, specifically English Butterscotch.

+Bookshelf: "Atomic Habits" and "Deep Work" are my blueprints for productivity.

+Streaks: I love a good coding challenge.

+Hobbies: Writing low-level code, optimizing data structures, and continuous learning.
 ---

 ### 🛠️ Technical Competency